rssilva/aviator/README.md

 will call the `MarketingTarget.show` and `MarketingTarget.notFound` methods.
 However, hitting `/bad-route/` will call nothing unless a `notFound` matcher is found in the root context.

+Not found handlers may also be specified using plain functions.

 #### namedParams